McCandless, Pennsylvania

 McCandless is a township with home rule status in Allegheny County, Pennsylvania, United States.
 The population was 29,709 at the 2020 census.
-It is a northern suburb of the Pittsburgh metropolitan area.
+It is a suburb in the North Hills of the Pittsburgh metropolitan area.

 McCandless is part of the North Allegheny School District and participates in the multi-municipality Northland Public Library.
-It has been ranked highly among Money Magazine's "Best Places to Live."

 Though McCandless no longer operates under the First Class Township Code, it is classified as a first-class township for certain purposes.
 The inclusion of the word "Town" in its name sometimes causes confusion, since with one exception, a "town" is not a municipal unit in Pennsylvania.